The Wikidata Query Logs Dataset: Conclusion

 \section{Conclusion}

-This work presents WDQL, the largest dataset of question-query pairs for Wikidata to date with over 200k pairs.
+This work presents WDQL, the largest dataset of question-query pairs for Wikidata to date with over 335k pairs.
 We show that question-answering methods can be improved significantly when training on WDQL.
 To build the dataset, we develop an S2Q agent capable of generating natural-language questions given a (potentially anonymized) SPARQL query.
 We believe that WDQL will benefit future research on question answering and beyond.
-Since the S2Q agent is knowledge graph agnostic, we would also like to see it applied to knowledge graphs other than Wikidata in future work.
+Since our approach is agnostic to the underlying dataset, we would also like to see it applied to datasets other than Wikidata in future work.